At a Glance

 ✨Dress Appropriately

-Prepare a few questions about the company and the role.
-Inquiring about the types of loads you'll be transporting or the support provided during long shifts shows your genuine interest in the position.
+Have a few questions ready to ask about the company and the role.
+This shows your interest and helps you determine if the job is the right fit for you.
+Consider asking about the types of loads you'll be delivering or the support provided during long shifts.